 On Bravery: 20 Ways to Show Bravery

 Bravery means being scared to do something and finding the courage to go ahead and do it anyway.
-When I'm at my bravest, I'm usually doing extremely ordinary things: trying a new food, talking back to someone, riding a bike next to speeding traffic.
+When I'm at my bravest, I'm usually doing extremely ordinary things: trying a new food, speaking to my peers during a meeting, riding a bike next to traffic.
 It's likely that my heart is palpating, or that sweat is rolling down my back, or that tears are streaming down my face.
 Sometimes my voice is shaking, or my cheeks are bright red.
 You don't have to complete a bucket list item for you to consider yourself brave.
 It can be anything.
 It can be ordinary.
-It can even be "boring" to others.
+It can even be considered "boring" by others.
 Whatever it is, though, bravery is always, always, always worth it.

 1. Have faith in something